mintedreward/heartmail/README.md

 * OpenSPV: Documentation marketplace
 * Ad Doodle: Paid ad placement for search results ("Better than Google")
 * Planck Times: Citizen journalism.
 Customized source of news.
+* Contract.IO: One person.
+Many companies.
+(Legal contract management)
+* Two Factor Friend: It's like a dating app, but for computer security.

 # Principles

 * Every app is a browser.
+* If someone dies, everything should keep working.
+* Everything should feel right.

+# Central Points of Failure

+All central points of failure should be eliminated over time, including ourselves.
+We do not one part of the system to create cascading failures.
+Any part should be able to be removed and the system should keep functioning.

+* Domain names
+* Cloud (AWS)
+* Email
+* RXC

 Copyright (c) 2021 Coasian Inc. All rights reserved.